Agnieszka-21/madlibs/README.md

 - Request a word input from the user, specifying which grammatical type is needed (e.g. a noun).
 - When getting input for noun2 or adj2, make sure the user is submitting a new word (noun2 cannot be the same as noun1, and adj2 cannot be the same as adj1).
 If the user tries to submit the same noun or adjective twice, inform them that they have already used that word and request a different input (function exclude_repetitions).
 - Make sure the input is not a number (integer) using the function exclude_numbers.
    - If the input is a number: inform the user that numbers are not allowed and request another input instead, adding examples of the required word type for clarity.
-Restart the valiation process.
+Restart the validation process.
    - If the input is not a number, simply move on to the next step.
 - Via API, try to establish a connection with the online dictionary (Merriam-Webster Collegiate Dictionary), and look up the word submitted by the user (function look_up_word).
  - Possible errors and how to handle them:
    - __ConnectionError:__ the online dictionary could not be accessed.
 Apologize for the issue and ask the user if they would like to restart the game.
 Ask for input (R) - if R is submitted, clear the terminal and restart the program.
 If the user submits anything else, inform them that their input is invalid and ask more last time if they would like to restart the game, requesting input (R).
 If the input is invalid again, simply print the thank you message and end the game.
 Otherwise, clear the terminal and restart the program.
    - __requests.exceptions.JSONDecodeError:__ the user pressed Enter without submitting anything.
 Inform them that something went wrong and request input once again, this time adding examples of the required word type for more clarity.
 Restart the validation process.
- - If there are no errors, move on to part 2 of word validation inside the nested function validate_word.
+ - If there are no errors, move on to part 2 of word validation (function validate_word).

 ![Flowchart - validation part 1](https://github.com/Agnieszka-21/madlibs/blob/main/assets/flowcharts/flow_validation1.png)

 #### Word input validation - part 2

-- Try to access specific details in the dictionary within the entry for the word that is being validated (nested function validate_word, inside the function look_up_word).
+- Try to access specific details in the dictionary within the entry for the word that is being validated (function validate_word).
 - These specific details include:
   - A key called 'fl' (functional label).
 Its value defines the grammatical function of the word (e.g. "noun").
-In case the word is a homograph and therefore has multiple meanings and functions (like "extract", for example, which is both a verb and a noun), check its further 'fl' keys (up to 2 more, if available) for a more accurate validation.
+In case the word is a homograph and therefore has multiple meanings and functions (like "extract", for example, which is both a verb and a noun), check its further 'fl' keys (up to 4 in total, if available) for a more accurate validation.
 If at least one 'fl' was found, add its value to the list called fl_avail, which gathers available functional labels of the current word.
 This prepares us for part 3 of word validation.
   - If the 'fl' key has not been found, look for another key called 'cxs', and if it is present, check whether it contains under 'cxl' (a nested key) the value "plural of".
 Irregular plural forms of nouns (such as "mice" or "men") can be identified this way.
 Add "plural noun" to the list called fl_avail and move on to part 3 of the validation process.
   - If "plural of" has not been found inside the 'cxl' key, check whether the 'cxs' key is present and whether the nested key 'cxl' contains the phrase "British spelling".
 This is the case for words that are spelled differently in US English and British English.
 Since the online dictionary prioritizes US spelling, the British version - while it still has its own entry - does not contain any of the information needed to identify the word type.
 Therefore, inform the user that their word could not be validated but there is a similar word with US spelling, and ask them if they would like to submit that word instead.
 If they agree, find the word's 'fl' by going back to look_up_word in order to restart the validation process (since the input is clearly not a number, we can skip the part of excluding numbers).
 If the user refuses to use the suggested word (input N) or submits an invalid input, request another word input from them, adding examples of the expected word type for more clarity, and restart the validation process.
   - If none of these details could be accessed (for example, the user submitted a bunch of random letters that are not even similar to any actual word), inform the user that something went wrong and request another input, specifying the expected word type and adding examples.
 Restart the validation process.